 1/3 cup chopped avocado

-Preheat the oven to 425°F. Cover the baking pans with foil and coat with nonstick cooking spray.
+Preheat the oven to 425°F. Line two medium baking pans with aluminum foil.
+Lightly spray the foil with cooking spray.

 This digest-sized booklet contains 28 recipes and photographs.
 It also contains information on how sodium affects overall health, a reference guide for sodium-free flavorings and provides American Heart Association's dietary recommendations.